Engineering Chapman's Peak Drive

 A Triumph for South African Engineering

 The re-opening of Chapman’s Peak Drive in 2003 was heralded as a great success, enabling tourists and locals to once again experience the exquisite beauty and engineering magnificence of the drive.
-The coupling of 21st-century cutting-edge and construction processes with the courage and determination of the early 1920s who built the original drive has resulted in this project showcasing the outstanding talents of South African engineering.
+The coupling of 21st-century cutting-edge construction processes with the courage and determination of the early 1920's when the original drive was build, has resulted in this project showcasing the outstanding talents of South African engineering.

 - Winner of the SAACE National Award for Engineering Excellence (2004)